actuallyzefe/github-followbot/readme.md

 ## To Start

-First of all you should configure your env file with your nickname and password
+👉 First of all you should configure your env file with your nickname and password 👉 Then put a github user's nickname instead of --username-here--

-Then npm insall
+🍷 npm install

-npm run start
+🍾 npm run start